About EI Wellspring

 About our authors

-The vast majority of our articles are written by people with a degree in engineering or other scientific backgrounds.
+The vast majority of our articles are written by people with a degree in engineering or other scientific backgrounds (our editor has a Master's degree in engineering).
 Most articles are about the author's personal experience, or otherwise about an area the author has experience in.

 We do not believe any of our authors have conflicts of interest, unless one is stated.

 Some of our authors wish to remain anonymous, but their identity is known to the site management.

 We are not able to help individuals.
 We are a very small operation with many more worthy projects than we can do as it is.

 If you have a question or can't find what you are looking for, try the search function at the top of this page.

 Many people with severe EHS are unable to use a computer and the Internet, yet unfortunately there doesn’t seem to be a good alternative way to make the information available inexpensively.
 To help those who can't use a computer, the site and its articles were designed so that a helper can print out the menus and articles for the EHS sufferer to read and select from.
 Most documents are available in Acrobat format (PDF), which should be universally printable.

 Due to staffing and funding limitations, we are unable to offer paper copies through the mail.
 There are individuals in the disability community who will print out articles from the web and mail them to you for a reasonable fee.

 The issues facing people with EHS are sometimes more complex than the issues that pertain purely to MCS.
 Consequently, many of the articles pertaining to EHS are more technical in nature.